xapi-project/xapi-project.github.io/features/snapshots/snapshots.md

 needed to store the shared blocks.
 The LVs corresponding with snapshot VDIs only contain vhd metadata and by default consume 8MiB.
 Note: this is different to VDI.clones which are stored full size.

+Block-based vhd implementations are not a good choice if a "gold image" snapshot is going to be cloned lots of times, since each clone will be stored full size.

 Hypothetical LUN implementation
 ===============================